CaptainProton42/departures-board/README.md

 ### Donating

 <a href="https://buymeacoffee.com/gadec.uk"><img src="https://github.com/user-attachments/assets/e5960046-051a-45af-8730-e23d4725ab53" align="left" width="160" style="margin-right: 15px;" /></a>
-This software is completely free to use without obligation.
+This software is completely free for non-commercial use without obligation.
 If you would like to support me and encourage ongoing updates, you can [buy me a coffee!](https://buymeacoffee.com/gadec.uk)

-### License
+### Licence
 This work is licensed under **Creative Commons Attribution-NonCommercial-ShareAlike 4.0**.
-To view a copy of this license, visit [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+To view a copy of this licence, visit [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/)